 There may be several different strategies you’ll end up with depending on how many business goals you have and how many different types of clients you have.
 Real estate agents are some of the most important business partnerships you have, but you’ll miss out on opportunities to grow your influence even more if you aren’t thinking of the consumer as well.

-While most homebuyers and sellers go with the title insurance company recommended by their real estate agent, not every does.
+While most homebuyers and sellers go with the title insurance company recommended by their real estate agent, not everyone does.
 Savvy consumers will educate themselves about their options and seek out companies that best suit them.
 People do business with those they know, like, and trust.

 Here are some of the ways that you can build trust: